department-of-veterans-affairs/vets.gov-content-style-guide/terms.md

 ### F

-- family member: depending on the context use "people in your family" or "someone in your family."
-Use this term instead of “beneficiary” whenever possible.
+- family member: Use this term instead of “beneficiary” whenever possible.
 - Family Servicemembers’ Group Life Insurance (FSGLI)
 - federal: Do not cap "federal" for generic usage such as "federal agency."
 - Fibromyalgia: defined as a sickness that causes tiredness, pain in different areas of your body, and sleep, memory, and mood problems